notmuch/notmuch/doc/notmuch-emacs.rst

                                            ("subject" . "%s ")
                                            ("tags" . "(%s)")))

-   See also :emacsvar:`notmuch-tree-result-format` and :emacsvar:`notmuch-unthreaded-result-format`.
+   See also :el:defcustom:`notmuch-tree-result-format` and :el:defcustom:`notmuch-unthreaded-result-format`.

-.. emacsvar:: notmuch-search-oldest-first
+.. el:defcustom:: notmuch-search-oldest-first

     Display the oldest threads at the top of the buffer

 It is also possible to customize how the name of buffers containing search results is formatted using the following variables:

-.. emacsvar:: notmuch-search-buffer-name-format
+.. el:defcustom:: notmuch-search-buffer-name-format

        |docstring::notmuch-search-buffer-name-format|

-.. emacsvar:: notmuch-saved-search-buffer-name-format
+.. el:defcustom:: notmuch-saved-search-buffer-name-format

        |docstring::notmuch-saved-search-buffer-name-format|